csteach424/csteach424.github.io/coursework.md

 * continue to develop your app concept and prototypes
 * working app (as close as possible...)
 * explain design decisions
-  * outline what you chose and why?
-  * what else did you consider, and then omit? (again, why?)
-* which platform/OS did you choose, and why?
-* which concepts could you abstract for easy porting to other platform/OS?
   * describe patterns used in design of UI and interaction
+  * layout choices...
+* show and explain implemented differences from DEV week
+  * where are why did you update the app?
+  * perceived benefits of the updates?
+* how did you respond to peer review?
+* ...

 #### Important assessment dates

 * DEV week demo
-  * due 16th October 2015 @ 2.45pm
+  * due 15th October 2015 @ 4.15pm
 * final team demo
-  * due 4th December 2015 @ 2.45pm
+  * due 3rd December 2015 @ 4.15pm
 * final team report
-  * due 11th December 2015 @ 5.15pm
+  * due 10th December 2015 @ 6.45pm

 #### Grading